Summertime Adventures Await!

 Campers will not be changing for swimming.
-We ask that parents ensure your child is wearing their swimsuit under their clothing each day so that they can remove the clothing and swim and then towel off and put their clothing back on over their swimsuit.
+We ask that parents ensure their child is wearing their swimsuit under their clothing each day so that they can remove the clothing and swim and then towel off and put their clothing back on over their swimsuit.

 As the CDC and the American Camping Association update and refine guidelines we will update and refine our processes.

 SAMPLE CAMP SCHEDULE

-8:00 Van Pickups or drop offs at camp
+8:00 Van Pickups or parent drop-offs at camp

 8:30 Morning Announcements, Vans Arrive